-- Humanities: Chinese, Classics, English, French and Francophone Studies, German, History, Japanese, Philosophy, Religious Studies, Russian, and Spanish.
+- Humanities: Chinese and Japanese, Classics, English, French and Francophone Studies, German, History, Philosophy, Religious Studies, Russian, and Spanish.

-- Natural sciences: Biochemistry, Biology, Chemistry, Geology, Mathematics and Computer Science, and Physics.
+- Natural sciences: Biochemistry, Biology, Chemistry, Geosciences, Mathematics and Computer Science, and Physics.

 - Social sciences: Anthropology, Economics, Education Studies, Government, and Psychology.

 - Fine arts: Art and Art History, Music, and Theatre Arts.